rabbitmq/rabbitmq-website/site/configure.md

     <td>
       When set to <code>true</code> this will cause RabbitMQ to use fully qualified names to identify nodes.
-This may prove useful in environments that use fully-qualified domain names.
+This may prove useful in environments that use fully-qualified domain names or use IP addresses as hostnames or part of node names.
-      Note that it is not possible to switch between using short and long names without resetting the node.
+      Note that it is not possible to switch a node from short name to long name without resetting it.

       <p>
         <strong>Default</strong>: <code>false</code>